giuliohome/timezone-demo/README.md

 4. **Docker Compose version warning**:
    - Remove the `version:` line from `docker-compose.yml` (it's obsolete in newer versions)

+5. **Tests not running**:
+   - Use `--profile testing` to include test services
+   - Make sure the demo app is running first: `docker-compose up demo-app`

 ## Files Included